-The secondary 1 examinations are done and results were out not long ago.
+The secondary 1 & 2 short examinations are done and the results were out not long ago.
 This is a good time to take stock of where you are in Secondary English after completing your first year of secondary school life.
-In this 2-part blog post, Tr Rachael has come up with a way for you to diagnose where you are and what you need to work on over the school holiday before you begin your second year in Secondary school come January.
-The first part of the post is based on Paper 2 components – summary writing, comprehension and visual text.
+In this 2-part blog post, the teacher of our secondary school classes has come up with a way for you to diagnose where you are and what you need to work on over the school holiday before you begin your second semester.
+The first part of the post is based on Paper 2 components – summary writing, comprehension, and visual text.

 For this year’s Secondary 1s, going from Primary to Secondary English is certainly a jump for most of you, but well done for surviving your first year!

 With many new components introduced to you this year, how well do you think you are faring?
 As your examinations end, don’t let less than expected results bog you down.
 Let’s do a stocktake and prepare for the coming year.
 The ‘O’ Levels is a marathon that requires advance and consistent hard work, so it’s not too late to take control of your learning.

 How can you diagnose your strengths and weaknesses?

 A flow chart for each component/section has been designed for you to gauge your progress in these areas and identify your areas for improvement.

 How to use the flow chart for each section?